indigo-dc/flaat/README.md

 # Documentation

-First off there's a pretty neat example.py that you can find all the examples inside. example.py provides an API via flask that is protected with `flaat` (FLAsk support for Access Tokens).
+First off there's examples that demonstrate the functionality (example-flask.py and example-aio.py)
+They  provide an API that is protected with `flaat`.

 `flaat` allows protecting REST interfaces with simple decorators like:
 ```